 “Whoever, with intent to disable or disfigure another, cuts or mutilates the tongue, eye, ear, nose, lip, limb or other bodily member of another is guilty of a Class C felony.”

 What does this mean to defendants?
 The statute itself, when it refers to “other bodily member” includes any body part.
-The State is limited in charging the crime by the fact that the defendant needs to specifically intend to disable or disfigure.
+The limiting factor focuses on what the defendant intended to disable or disfigure.
 If the defendant did not intend to disable or disfigure the victim, mayhem has not occurred.
 Proving mayhem is easier, and more commonly done, with certain bodily parts (for example, when someone intends to, and bites off, an ear).
 In Quintana, the court found that a forehead qualified as an “other bodily member.”

 Further, the Court of Appeals in Wisconsin in Kirby v.
 State determined that in order to sustain a conviction, it must be shown that for an injury to constitute mayhem, the injury must be one of “great bodily harm.”
 The mere nick with a knife does not qualify as mayhem.
 The court came to its conclusion based on an analysis of common law, which required that it be shown that the mayhem affected one’s combat ability.
 Although today’s law clearly doesn’t require that it be shown the victim’s battling abilities be compromised, a simple cut doesn’t qualify.